vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 * MSN: The unique id of a sale unit.
   MSN is short for "Merchant Serial Number", but (sadly) identifies a sale unit, not a merchant.

+First of all: A merchant very rarely "changes organization number".
+That only occurs in special cases.
-First of all: A merchant can not "change organization number".
-An organization number uniquely identifies a juridical unit and cannot be changed.
+An organization number uniquely identifies a juridical unit and cannot usually be changed.
-It may still be possible to move existing agreements.

 Typical cases: